rachelgrau/episode-calendar/README.md

   - Shows for selected day?
 - Fetch all shows once at beginning and store them in a dictionary based on date
 - Add day labels (Sun, Mon, Tues etc)
-- Comment/clean up:
-  - EpisodeViewController.h/m
+- EpisodeViewController: make labels wrap